Reckless Driving Violations and Penalties

 Specific penalties differ by state but often include jail, fines, probation, and license suspension.

-Fines for Reckless Driving
+Fines and Restitution in Reckless Driving Cases

 Fines are a very common penalty when a person is convicted of reckless driving.
 The amount of the fine can differ widely based on the state and circumstances of the crime, but they usually range from several hundred to several thousand dollars.
-Misdemeanor offenses usually don't carry more than $1,000 or so in fines, whereas a felony conviction can often result in many thousands of dollars in fines.

-License Suspension for Reckless Driving
+License Suspension for a Reckless Driving Conviction

 A person convicted of reckless driving also faces the possibility of a license suspension or revocation.
 In some states, license suspension is mandatory, whereas other states give judges the option of whether or not to suspend the driver's license.
 For misdemeanor convictions, the license suspension period is usually anywhere from about 30 days to a year.
 Drivers convicted of a felony offense could face a suspension or revocation of a year or more.
+(And while not a decision made by the judge, a defendant's vehicle insurance rates will increase or could be canceled.)

 Speak to an Attorney